One of the more interesting ships in Southampton is the steam tug Challenge; that made its home in the port after the Maritime Festival in May

 Like Shieldhall she was a working vessel, and as such has all the appurtenances associated with being a working ship.
-I was hoping to get on board her at least once during the festival, and in the programme it was mentioned that she would be blowing her whistle on a number of occasions.
-Unfortunately her arrival whistle blow did not impress at all.
+I was hoping to get on board her at least once during the festival, and in the program it was mentioned that she would be blowing her whistle on a number of occasions.
+Unfortunately, her arrival whistle blow did not impress at all.

 Later that afternoon I got on board, and she is much smaller than I expected so photography was cramped and difficult.

 Her wheelhouse is small and cramped and with more than two people inside must have really been a squeeze.
 She has this large helm with a smaller on a shaft, and these are both connected to a steering engine directly behind the wheelhouse.
 Originally the wheelhouse would not have been enclosed, and she would have had a pair of lifeboats, instead of the one she now has.

 It is hard to believe that she survived that period in her life, far from the sheltered waters of the Thames, although she was no stranger to cross channel voyages.
 However, I don’t think those voyages were as comfortable as life on the Thames.

 Most of her machinery is still steam powered, and the new oil burning boilers ensure that she will not suffer an embarrassing stoppage due to a lack of coal; something that is facing heritage rail operators.

 Her aft deck is taken up by the engine room skylight and even here there isn’t too much space.
 The equipment associated with her towage duties consists of a twin hook assembly between the two companionways.
 I am not sure whether were larger strongbacks across her aft deck, they may have been removed at some point

 I did take another image that I was looking at and there may be a set of hooks between the companionways leading to the upper deck.